JinnJarBurger/Simple-Search-Engine/README.md

 stratigies "ALL", "ANY" and "NONE" respectively.
 The second option prints all the content of the database.
 Lastly the third option, you guessed it, exits the program.
 ## Search stratigies
 As mentioned before there are three search stratigies "ALL", "ANY" and "NONE".
-"ALL" takes certain words as input and searches the database for a line which contains all the contents from the input, for instance: if the input is "ERICK HARRINGTON" then it will serach for content which contains both "ERICK" && "HARRINGTON" (case insensitive).
+"ALL" takes certain words as input and searches the database for a line which contains all the contents from the input, for instance: if the input is "ERICK HARRINGTON" then it will search for content which contains both "ERICK" && "HARRINGTON" (case insensitive).
 "ANY" searched for a line which contains any of the contents from the input, for instance: if the input is "Erick Harrington" then it will serach for content which contains either "Erick" || "Harrington".
 "NONE" makes sure it returns all the contents of the database excluding the contents of the input.
 ### Note